rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-This helper counts characters by default, but you can split the value in a different way using the +:tokenizer+ option:
+This helper counts characters by default, but you can split the value in a different way using the `:tokenizer` option:

 ```ruby
 class Essay < ActiveRecord::Base